 It has also had a huge impact on my son’s life, who was regularly visited by tutors and who had been working towards new activities outside of the house including a board games group.
 The restrictions have removed his physical network and with no online peer network, this has lowered his overall mood.
 My son is incredibly resilient, and he had been setting himself goals including time out of the house, building a network and equine therapy as part of his journey to improving his mental and physical wellbeing and the lockdown measures have been a setback for him.

 Although my daughter’s life was relatively unchanged, the Coronavirus caused her a great deal of worry due to her vulnerability to infection, particularly when we still had Home Help coming in to support.
 These concerns were alleviated when my husband and I decided who could come in to help and what was safest which meant that we started doing most of the care ourselves.

 I have found that my time to manage my own health has changed too.
 I am not attending my acupuncture or reflexology sessions but I am relying more on my Emotional Freedom Therapy from videos on social media and online mindfulness courses to maintain my mental wellbeing.

-When Mobilise asked what my advice to other Carers would be, I said that it would be to stay connected and supported.
+When Mobilise asked what my advice to other carers would be, I said that it would be to stay connected and supported.
 These can be through simply joining a community network of unpaid carers or on Zoom in Virtual Cuppas.

 Huge thank you to Bryony for sharing her story with us.
-If you have found this story useful and would like to help others by sharing your story, please email Suzanne at email@example.com
+If you have found this story useful and would like to help others by sharing your story, please send Suzanne an email.